 During fiscal year 2016, the District entered into a loan agreement to purchase an ambulance and certain operating equipment.
 The loan carries interest at 3.25%.
 The term of the loan is six years with quarterly payments of \$7,983, commencing on October 31, 2016.
-The loan matures on July 31, 2022, when all remaining principal and interest on the loan is due.
-The remaining principal owed as of June 30, 2022 was \$7,964.
+The loan matured on July 31, 2022, when all remaining principal and interest on the loan was due.
+The remaining principal was paid in full during the fiscal year ended June 30, 2023.